abg/dbsake/docs/commands/frmdump.rst

    Add comment to base tables noting the underlying mysql type code as MYSQL_TYPE_<name>.

+.. option:: -r, --recursive

+   If any directory path is specified on the commandline, recursively search that directory and dump any files ending in .frm

 .. option:: path [path...]

    Specify the .frm files to generate a CREATE TABLE command from.